ebikatsudon/VTubeStudio/Live2D-Cubism-Editor-Communication.md

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/live2d_api_editor_1.png]]

 Once that is done, start the connection to the Live2D Cubism Editor API in VTube Studio (first settings tab).
-If VTube Studio runs on a different PC than Live2D Cubism, you can also connect to the Live2D Cubism Editor API via the local network by turning on `Editor runs on remote PC` and putting in the local IP address of the PC with Live2D Cubism running on it.
+If VTube Studio runs on a different PC than Live2D Cubism, you can also connect to the Live2D Cubism Editor API via the local network by turning on `"Editor runs on remote PC"` and putting in the local IP address of the PC with Live2D Cubism running on it.
 Make sure firewall exceptions are set up correctly for this to work.

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/live2d_api_editor_vts_1.png]]